 Whether you participate as an individual or travel together as a team, you can make this a comprehensive experience by taking advantage of any of the opportunities below.

-The inaugural Diana G. Oblinger Innovation Forum is for CIOs and academic affairs leaders and will take place on Wednesday, October 26 during the Annual Conference.
+The Diana G. Oblinger Innovation Forum is for CIOs and academic affairs leaders and will take place on Tuesday, October 31 during the Annual Conference.
 The forum will examine the complex intersection of academic transformation and student success technologies—where leadership and data can power institutional change.

 Additional On-Site Resources and Activities